SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/widgets.md

 	self label: 'Input'
 ```

-Now we should have the full widget
+Now we should have the full widget.

 ### Writing some tests

+We take the opportunity show that we can define some simple tests that will help maintaining and improving this little widget.

+The first test is rather naive and just check that all the widget as indeed the number of expected elements.
+In general we are not found of such kind of test because the elements should be grouped into another one for interaction purpose and still be widget would work normally but the test would fail.

 ```
 BlNumberInputElementTest >> testChildrenAreSet